 - 1) Excessive transmission heat, heat that has been developed from slipping clutches.
 Primarily that of the torque converter clutch.
 Heat that is developed from the fluid-coupling portion of the torque converter is not a problem such as backing up a heavy trailer into a driveway.
 Heat that has been generated during a hard pull during lock-up is a direct tell-tell sign of potential prior problems. - 2) Torque converter clutch chatter is the most common sign of converter failure.
 A chatter or vibration condition that appears around the speed of 42 to 55 MPH is a sure sign of a glazed converter clutch.
 A glazed converter clutch will only have about 2/3^{rds} of its torque capacity.
-If you have ever experienced this condition do not use your exhaust brake or the Commander until the condition is repaired. - 3) A transmission that neutrals unexpectedly is also a sign of an improperly adjusted throttle cable, if a transmission is driven around with a misadjusted, disconnected or broken throttle cable the transmission and converter will be damaged quickly. - 4) Burnt or contaminated transmission fluid, transmission fluid is normally red.
-If your transmission fluid is brown or black, have the transmission pan removed and check for damage.
+If you have ever experienced this condition do not use your exhaust brake or the Co-Pilot until the converter is repaired. - 3) A transmission that shifts into neutral unexpectedly is a sign of an improperly adjusted throttle cable.
+If a vehicle is driven with a misadjusted, disconnected or broken throttle cable the transmission and converter will be damaged quickly. - 4) Burnt or contaminated transmission fluid; if your transmission fluid is brown or black, have the transmission pan removed and checked for damage.
 Brown or black fluid is caused from excessive slipping or clutch material mixing with the transmission fluid.
+Clean unburned transmission fluid will be red in color.